Skip to content

 months of inventory

-Months of inventory, reflecting average sales days for stock, is a crucial supply metric guiding inv…….
+Months of inventory, measuring average time to sell existing homes, is a crucial supply metric influ…….

 months of inventory